 Center Stage is different and better because it uses novel applications in material science to achieve its isolation and damping benefits.
 Your components will now immerse you in a sonic environment that has been described as a unified acoustic field.
 That’s why we think our product is aptly named when we describe the listener experience as being “Center Stage”.

-Gain, relative permittivity and the efficiency of electrical devices can be expressed as dimensionless numbers.
+Gain, Relative Permittivity, and the efficiency of electrical devices can be expressed as dimensionless numbers.
 For a moment, think of electricity as dimensionless energy moving through 3 dimensional pathways; printed circuit boards, resistors, capacitors, inductors, power supplies, wire, transformers, etc. When vibration is introduced into the atmosphere at the front baffle of the loudspeakers, vibration becomes a 3-dimensional form of energy that can only dissipate by permeating into 3-dimensional objects causing an unnaturally high state of mechanical excitation to occur within them; the objects vibrate.
 They will continue to vibrate when music is playing and eventually establish a relatively constant state of unnaturally high equilibrium that is well known to degrade the performance of audio components.

-Center Stage is good for beginners and advanced listeners, so long as you exercise extreme patience during the settling period.
+Center Stage2 is good for beginners and advanced listeners, so long as you exercise extreme patience during the settling period.
 Sonic fluctuations you may experience during the settling period will subside as time passes.
 Here’s what you need:

 Components crafted by a known and reliable manufacturer.
 Your components do not need to be among the “most expensive” or the purported “best” in the world.
 You will experience excellent results with low cost components.
 A host of components were used to design Center Stage2M, some of them very low cost.
 This was done to assure consistency of performance.
 It is certainly true, however, that the better your components, the better your results.

 Neutral wiring crafted by a known and reliable manufacturer.
 Some wiring is a “tone control”.
 Tone control wiring is not necessary.
 The more invisible your wire, the less it makes its presence known in your system, the better your results.

 Stable rack(s) and/or stand(s).
 Home furnishings are fine.
-Center Stage was vetted on various flat wooden surfaces with Janka ratings of 1200 and higher equating to an elastic modulus of 4 GPa or greater.
+Center Stage2M was vetted on various flat wooden surfaces with Janka ratings of 1200 and higher equating to an elastic modulus of 4 GPa or greater.
 This means that virtually any flat surface will net tremendous results.
 Having said this, the better the surface with respect to its associated and/or inherent technological properties, the better the results.
 The results on CMS racks is superlative.

 When you put Center Stage in, pull every tweak out.
-Center Stage will take about 7 to 10 days to settle.
+Center Stage2M will take about 7 to 10 days to settle.
 Be slow, careful and cautious about adding any other device(s) back into your system.
 Adding Center Stage under more of your components is the only means to realizing the full “Total Immersion Effect” so highly valued in high end audio.